Phydon/sg/README.md

   -E, --exclude <REGEX>...
-Exclude regex patterns from the search -f, --file                        Search only in filenames for the regex [aliases: files] -g, --grep <REGEX>                Search for specific regex pattern in files -m, --matching-files              Only show the relevant files that contain the grep regex pattern, without printing the actual matching lines [aliases: matches]
+Exclude regex patterns from the search -f, --file                        Search only in filenames for the regex [aliases: files] -g, --grep <REGEX>                Search for specific regex pattern in files -l, --link                        Make filepaths clickable [aliases: hyperlink]
+      --list-common                 List all common pre-filters -H, --hidden                      Include hidden files and directories in search -o, --only-filepaths              Only show the files that contain the grep regex pattern, without printing the actual matching lines [aliases: only]
-  -H, --hidden                      Include hidden files and directories in search -r, --raw                         Don`t colourize the search output and speed up the output printing
+  -r, --raw                         Don`t colourize the search output and speed up the output printing
       --show-errors                 Show possible filesystem warnings and errors [aliases: show-error] -s, --stats                       Show short search statistics at the end [aliases: statistic, statistics]